So, how do you feel about China, specifically Beijing?

 Price: Free access

-Prepare for the most popular and vital plaza in China, which sits high atop any bucket list for both locals and tourists.
-The square is a masterpiece considering its political influence and long history, with oodles of nearby hot attractions and large landscapes steeming from everywhere.
+Prepare for the most popular and vital plaza in China, which sits high atop any bucket list for locals and tourists.
+Considering its political influence and long history, the square is a masterpiece, with oodles of nearby hot attractions and large landscapes from everywhere.

 Why should you visit Tiananmen Square?

-The largest public square in the world, Tiananmen Square is one of the most-visited places in China because of what it presents to Chinese people, and many tourist attractions are dotted around.
+The largest public square in the world, Tiananmen Square, is one of the most visited places in China because of what it offers to Chinese people.
+Many tourist attractions are dotted around it.

 Located in the heart of Beijing, the square embraces many historical sights, such as the Forbidden City and the National Museum, with the Mausoleum of Mao Zedong as a focal point.
 It serves as a demonstration hall for Beijingers.

-Not to mention the intimidating stories overshadowing the square travellers to China generally have on their minds; however, you can still have a walk through the hall and engage with a tour guide to learn more about the history of the place.
+Not to mention the intimidating stories overshadowing the square travellers to China generally have on their minds; however, you can still walk through the hall and engage with a tour guide to learn more about the place’s history.
 Giving the square only a passing glance is a mistake because it is densely packed with prominent landmarks.

 Tiananmen Square is open every day until 10 p.m., when the entire area is illuminated with colourful and ornate bulbs, making it a wonderful place to promenade with your family or friends and take beautiful photographs.